Planning for Retirement

 Notice of Resignation

-You must submit your letter of resignation to your school board no later than 30 days prior to your date of resignation.
-Include proof of eligibility to retire, such as the top portion of your pension estimate showing only your eligibility date.
+In all cases, you will need to include proof of eligibility to retire, such as the top portion of your pension estimate showing only your eligibility date.
 There is no need to include financial information.

 Below are samples of letters of resignation, depending on the circumstance: